Economic participation

 DES is a program funded by the Australian Government that aims to assist jobseekers with disability, injury or health conditions to prepare for, find and keep a job in the open labour market.
 The program assists with maintaining employment by providing employment support for at least 52 weeks.

-Due to the nature of the data, the counting unit for this measure is valid claims rather than the number of participants.
-The measure looks at how many full valid claims were created for people with disability where the outcome was employment at or above their work capacity that lasted 52 weeks (that is a year).
+Due to the nature of the available data, the counting unit for this measure is valid claims made by a DES provider for employment outcomes rather than the number of participants.
+The measure is reported here as:

 System measure: Number of valid 52-week full outcome claims for employment in the 12‑month period for people with disability